 “I beg your forgiveness,” implored Cardinal Joseph W. Tobin, the archbishop of Newark, in a letter that accompanied the list.
 “It is our sincerest hope that this disclosure will help bring healing to those whose lives have been so deeply violated.”
 Cardinal Tobin acknowledged that the church “betrayed” the victims and their families.

 The list includes many prominent members of the clergy.
 For example, the list includes former Cardinal Theodore McCarrick.
 McCarrick served as a bishop of the Diocese of Metuchen before becoming the Archbishop of Newark.
 He held this position from 1986 to 2000.
 He was accused of repeatedly engaging in acts of sexual abuse.
 One of the allegations claims he molested an altar boy.
-In 2019, Pope Francis defrocked McCarrick after the church found him guilty of sexual abuse.
+In 2019, Pope Francis defrocked McCarrick after the church found him guilty of bishop sexual abuse.

 Also included on the list was Reverend John Capparelli.
 Capparelli allegedly groped teenage boys while he was active in the ministry during the 1970s and 1980s.